Instructions for Authors

 Godard, J-L. (dir.)
 2005.
 Masculin Feminin.
 Criterion Collection.

-Papers read at meetings:
+Papers read at meetings and articles in proceedings:

 Clegg, S. 2008.
 The struggle for connections.
 Keynote address at ISSOTL conference, 17-19 October Edmonton, Canada.